isamu-isozaki/teamai_test/support/workflows/services/gitlab_com/managing_spam.html.md

 creating issues.
 The contents of the flagged issue get stored in the spam logs, which is only accessible to admin users.
-From time to time, we may need to submit the flagged issue as "ham" (e.g. when a user lodges a complaint on the Support Tracker about not being able to create issues).
+From time to time, we may need to submit the flagged issue as "ham" (e.g. when a user lodges a complaint on the Support Tracker about not being able to create issues/index.html.md).
 Currently, there are no notifications whenever an entry is flagged, so this needs to be monitored periodically.
 To flag an issue as ham: